 Thom Harvey Kline

 I use digital photography to create photomontages that capture images to inform and entertain.
 The composition, colour and content of the individual photos become the components of the montage.
-I obtain original images on location or in the studio.
-The commitment is in Photoshopping - spending time masking, modifying, layering, merging and mixing filtered images together, sometimes one pixel at a time.
+I obtain original images on location or in studio.
+The commitment is in Photoshopping - spending time masking, modifying, layering, merging and mixing filtered images together, sometimes one pixel at a time, see "Portfolio".
 The risk is in the final work, meeting my demands and intentions.
-Does it inform, inspire and or draw the viewer in?
+Does it inform, inspire and / or draw the viewer in?

 Go to "Thyme (Gives Courage)" to review my book with more Photomontage images.